vishvAsa/vishvAsa.github.io/content/conversations/YT/ten-vaDa-kalais/2026-05-26_ahobila-AchAryas-tenkalai-lies.md

 30:20 - **Credits** to "Ramanujan" Monthly Journals by P.B.
 Annangarachariar Swamy, Kancheepuram.
 "Pazhanadai Vilakkam" by Tirumazhisai Annavappaiyangar.
 31:50 - **Conclusion**. "stories would gain currency and corrupt the minds of lakhs of people".
 </details>

+## Mysore edict date

+> Swami, PBA Swami was also not wrong @ 8.27, according to the Archaelogical Survey of Mysore: Annual Report 1938 referenced in Devareer's video, "It is not dated in the Saka era and there were two kings at Mysore of the name of Kanthirava Narasarâja Vodeyar, the first ruling from 1638 to 1659 and the second ruling from 1704 to 1713 and as the eyelie year Virodhi occurred in both the reigne in 1649 and 1709 it is not easy to definitely fix the date.
+But the nature of the paper on which the grant is written and the language and contents make the latter date more probable for the record.
+Taking this year the date becomes equivalent to 24th June 1709 A. D." adiyEn Ramanuja Daasan @muthukesavan

+namaste, Irrespective of the year, PBA's deliberate misrepresentation of the edict remains as stated.

+Regarding the year, likely the earlier is correct, considering this -

+> Tirumaliengar was a man of rare talents and ability, and during his time the kingdom of Mysore reached the summit of its prosperity.
+The king while on his deathbed entrusted his infant son Kantirava Narasaraja Wadayar who was deaf and dumb to the care of his Minister Tirumaliengar and his Pradhan Appajiah, and breathed his last in 1704.  – Mysore pradhans by M.A.
+SRINIVASACHARYA and M. A. NARAYANAINGAR (SRI.
+SRIVAASAANANDA SWAMY).

+While the claim that the mute king was an infant is false, the chief minister tirumalai iyengar was melukoTe tenkalai.
+It's unlikely that, acting on behalf of a deaf and dumb king, would've issued a pro-vaDakalai order.